refinery/refinerycms/doc/guides/3 - Advanced Techniques and Tips/2 - Troubeshooting Image Problems.md

 ### Other Stores

-Refinery/Dragonfly allow you to use stores like Amazon S3, Couch and Mongo, or to write your own.\
+Refinery/Dragonfly allow you to use stores like Amazon S3, Couch and Mongo, or to write your own.
-Refer to Refinery’s Guide [Amazon S3 for Uploads](http://refinerycms.com/guides/amazon-s3-for-uploads) or to Dragonfly’s [Data Store document](http://markevans.github.io/dragonfly/data-stores/).
+Refer to Refinery's Guide [Amazon S3 for Uploads](http://refinerycms.com/guides/amazon-s3-for-uploads) or to Dragonfly's [Data Store document](http://markevans.github.io/dragonfly/data-stores/).

 ### Dragonfly.log

-Dragonfly writes a log file to your application’s root directory.
+Dragonfly writes a log file to your application's root directory.
 Look in there if you suspect that dragonfly is failing.
 Here is the log entry for a successful resize of the image.

     D, [2015-04-29T12:41:22.505590 #23697] DEBUG -- : DRAGONFLY: shell command: 'convert' '/Applications/MAMP/www/rockythemoose/public/system/refinery/images/2015/04/21/64eggy22sr_Bullwinkle.jpg' '-resize' '225x255>' '/var/folders/xp/c9lbr76s6qs78fp4fxnxntrh0000gn/T/dragonfly20150429-23697-1hglgc2.jpg'

-If the base image doesn’t exist, the geometry is unrecognized or imagemagick is not installed it should be reflected in this file.
+If the base image doesn't exist, the geometry is unrecognized or imagemagick is not installed it should be reflected in this file.

-[^1]: U003E is the unicode for “&gt;”.
+[^1]: U003E is the unicode for "&gt;".

-[^2]: “&gt;” is the Imagemagick geometry flag for “only shrink larger”
+[^2]: "&gt;" is the Imagemagick geometry flag for "only shrink larger"